ua-gist-open-source/leaflet-intro/README.md

 ```
 It will start up very quickly.
 Next, open http://localhost:8880/getting-started.html in your browser.
 If all is well, then you will see the same interactive map.

-_Note that any time you make changes to `getting-started.html`, they will need to be added to a new Dockerfile, so these instructions ^ must be repeated._
+_Note that any time you make changes to `getting-started.html`, they will need to be added to your Dockerfile and a new image built, so these instructions ^ must be repeated._

 Side note on the docker network: We did not have to specify the docker network when we ran the leaflet-intro.
 Why?